tomsawyer0224/handwritten-digit-recognition/README.md

 ```
 python inference.py
 ```
+This script is used for testing purpose, follow the mlflow's instruction (on web browser) for inferrence.
 > [!Note]
 > To stop the tracking server, running this command in Terminal 1:
 > ```